Tony Blair: Gordon Brown

 After the death of John Smith in 1994, Blair and his close colleague Gordon Brown (they shared an office at the House of Commons) were both seen as possible candidates for the party leadership.
 They agreed not to stand against each other, it is said, as part of a supposed Blair–Brown pact.
 Brown, who considered himself the senior of the two, understood that Blair would give way to him: opinion polls soon indicated, however, that Blair appeared to enjoy greater support among voters.
-Their relationship in power became so turbulent that (it was reported) the deputy prime minister, John Prescott, often had to act as "marriage guidance counsellor".
+Their relationship in power became so turbulent that it was reported the deputy prime minister, John Prescott, often had to act as "marriage guidance counsellor".

-During the 2010 election campaign Blair publicly endorsed Gordon Brown's leadership, praising the way he had handled the financial crisis.
+During the 2010 election campaign Blair publicly endorsed Brown's leadership, praising the way he had handled the financial crisis.

-Post-premiership (since 2007)
+Post-premiership (2007–present)

 Diplomacy

 On 27 June 2007, Blair officially resigned as prime minister after ten years in office, and he was officially confirmed as Middle East envoy for the United Nations, European Union, United States, and Russia.
 Blair originally indicated that he would retain his parliamentary seat after his resignation as prime minister came into effect; however, on being confirmed for the Middle East role he resigned from the Commons by taking up an office of profit.
 President George W. Bush had preliminary talks with Blair to ask him to take up the envoy role.
 White House sources stated that "both Israel and the Palestinians had signed up to the proposal".
 In May 2008 Blair announced a new plan for peace and for Palestinian rights, based heavily on the ideas of the Peace Valley plan.
 Blair resigned as envoy in May 2015.

+Gaza

+Donald Trump's September 2025 Gaza Strip proposal includes a Gaza International Transitional Authority which will be supervised by a "Board of Peace" which will be headed and chaired by Trump and include Blair.